 6. Iceland

-This small Nordic nation is often associated with Silfra.
+This small nation is often associated with Silfra.
 But venture to the other side of the island, and you’ll behold unique rock formations and impressive biodiversity.
 Diving in February is colder and more challenging, but you’ll be rewarded by peace, quiet, and the snow-capped vistas you’d expect from a country named Iceland.

 In the Eyjafjörður fjord stands Strýtan, the world’s shallowest hydrothermal chimney.
 Rising from 213ft (65m) to just 49ft (15m), it’s believed to be 11,000 years old and is still active today.
 Remove your glove, and you’ll even feel the 80°F (27°C) water flowing out at 100 liters per second.
 Arnarnesstrýtur is home to smaller chimneys and plentiful cold water creatures.
-Walls are covered in sponges, anemones, nudibranchs, and crustaceans in crevices.
-Also, look out for cod, lumpfish, and wolffish.
+Walls are covered in sponges, anemones, nudibranchs and crustaceans in crevices.
+Also, look out for cod, lumpfish and wolffish.

-Editor’s Recommended Dive Center: Strýtan Dive Center
+Editor’s Recommended Dive Center: DIVE.IS

 7. Pacific Coast of Mexico